 "The attraction .... brought me near the Piazza Montanara, by a stall, where, under awnings erected at a street corner, amateurs and clerics disputed a few smoked and trashy pictures, antiquities of modern date, and old books ill used by time".
-This sentence from Francis Wey's Rome is accompanied by a sketch by Henri Regnault: one may think the sketch was painted to illustrate the words of the writer: it is the reverse as the sketch was drawn before and Francis Wey wrote a short account meant to justify the inclusion of the sketch in his book.
+This sentence from Francis Wey's Rome was written in 1872 and is accompanied by a sketch by Henri Regnault: one may think the sketch was painted to illustrate the words of the writer: it is the reverse as the sketch was drawn before and Francis Wey wrote a short account meant to justify the inclusion of the sketch in his book.

 The old flea market in Piazza Montanara

 Henri Regnault (1843-1871), a young French painter, was for several years a boarding student of the French Academy at Villa Medici: while his few large paintings portray Judith, Salome and other similar subjects, he has

 left several vivid sketches, bordering on caricature, of everyday life in Rome in the last years of the Papal State.
 He is remembered as a war hero, as he enlisted in the Army, without having to and was killed in January 1871, just days before the end of the war between France and Prussia.

 Browsers through the flea market of Piazza Montanara had a lot of fun even though they were not interested in buying anything.
 Piazza Montanara does not exist any longer, but "its smoked and trashy pictures, antiquities of modern date, and old books ill used by time" can still be found outside Porta Portese.

 Via Portuense, the large road with very little traffic and few

 buildings outside Porta Portese (in orange in the map) became a Sunday open air market immediately after World War II.